Visit our Business Solutions website >>

 450 reviews

 alaTest has collected and analyzed 450 reviews of Microsoft Band.
 The average rating for this product is 3.8/5, compared to an average rating of 4.1/5 for other products in the same category for all reviews.
-People really like the performance and size.
-The price and battery also get good comments.
+Reviewers are impressed by the performance and size.
+The price and battery are also mentioned favorably.
 Comments about the water proof and reliability are different.

 usability, battery, price, size, performance